 The possibilities are almost endless, which is why the United States is one of the best places for road trips in the world.

 See Related: Best Christmas Vacations in the United States

 Tips for Enjoying the Best Road Trips in the USA

-Whether you prefer the desert or love the sound of crashing waves, there’s an option for you on the list.
-On that note, Bon voyage!
+Whether you prefer the bright lights and bustle of big cities, the beating sun, and the frigid nights of the desert, or love the sound of crashing waves against a rocky shore, there’s an option for you on the list.

 - 6 Best Travel Kettle for Vacations and Trips

 - Best National Parks to Visit in November